JMSantana/Android-Socket.io-Client/README.md

-# Android-Socket.io-Client

-Android native Socket.io client which communicates to a nodeJS server in order to send and receive messages in real time
+This is an Android Java Client which connect to a socket server to send and receive messages.

+There is a chatServer.jar file in the root repository folder so you can test the Android client with.

+Just run it with:

+java -jar chatServer.jar